armbian/documentation/docs/User-Guide_Getting-Started.md

  * kernel 3.4.x and NAND storage
  * pre-installed system on NAND (stock Android or other Linux)

-eMMC/SATA/USB:
+eMMC/SATA/USB/NVME:

  * any kernel
  * onboard eMMC storage
- * attached SATA or USB storage
+ * attached SATA, NVME or USB storage

 Start the install script:

-	nand-sata-install
+	armbian-install

 and follow the guide.
-You can create up to three scenarios:
+Theose are all possible scenarios:

  * boot from SD, system on SATA / USB
  * boot from eMMC / NAND, system on eMMC/NAND
- * boot from eMMC / NAND, system on SATA / USB
+ * boot from eMMC / NAND, system on SATA / USB / NVME
+ * Boot from SPI - system on SATA, USB or NVMe
+ * Install/Update the bootloader on SD/eMMC
+ * Install/Update the bootloader on special eMMC partition
+ * Install/Update the bootloader on SPI Flash
+ * Install system to UEFI disk

 and you can choose the following file system options:

  * ext2,3,4
  * btrfs

-On Allwinner devices after switching to boot from NAND or eMMC clearing the boot loader signature on the SD card is recommended: `dd if=/dev/zero of=/dev/mmcblkN bs=1024 seek=8 count=1` (replace `/dev/mmcblkN` with the correct device node -- in case you run this directly after `nand-sata-install` without a reboot in between then it's `/dev/mmcblk0`).
+On Allwinner devices after switching to boot from NAND or eMMC clearing the boot loader signature on the SD card is recommended: `dd if=/dev/zero of=/dev/mmcblkN bs=1024 seek=8 count=1` (replace `/dev/mmcblkN` with the correct device node -- in case you run this directly after `armbian-install` without a reboot in between then it's `/dev/mmcblk0`).
 When booting from eMMC to get SD cards auto-detected on Allwinner legacy images please consider changing `mmc0`'s `sdc_detmode` from 3 to 1 in the board's fex file (see [here](https://forum.armbian.com/topic/1702-orange-pi-plus-2e-where-is-16ghz-and-sd/?tab=comments#comment-13163) for details).

 ## How to connect to wireless?